nettings/medianet/CONFIGURATION.md

 	]
 }
 ```
+If you need lower latency, it is possible to run Hifiberry cards at `-p 128`
+without any problems.
+#### other Hifiberry products
+The JACK settings generally remain the same.
+Just add the correct overlay as
+per the Hifiberry documentation, and for devices without inputs, use `-P`
+("playback only") instead of `-D` ("duplex") in JACK options, and leave the
+`inPorts` array empty.

 ### mod-host
 mod-host provides an easy way to run a DSP chain of LV2 plugins on the Pi.
 Its setup is slightly tricky because each plugin running in mod-host
 presents as a separate JACK client called effect_N, where N is an index set